rust-dsa/rust-dsa.github.io/src/array/primitive.md

-# Primitive type
+# Primitive Type
-In rust primitive data types are those, which are built in and do not need any library to be used.
-Rust provides this type of array.
+In rust primitive data types are those, which are built in and do not need any library to be used.[^1]

+For instance, signed integers (`i8`, `i32`, `isize`, ...), floating point (`f32`, `f64`), char, etc are *scalar primitive types* as they hold only single values.

+On the other hand arrays and tuples are called *compound primitive types* because they hold multiple values.

 ## Initializing an array {#initializing-an-array}